Satish-Kumar-Verma/Socket-Programming/README.md

 - **Real-Time Data Transfer**: Logs and displays survey data in real-time for the admin.

 ### Version 2.0 (Multiple Concurrent Connections)
-- **Admin Panel**: Allows root users to log in and view the survey data.
+- **Admin Panel**: Allows root users to log in and view the survey data as well as live and total visited connections.
 - **Multi-Threading**: Supports multiple concurrent client connections.
 - **Survey System**: Similar survey mechanism as Version 1.0 with enhanced functionality.
 - **Security**: Admin credentials are handled more securely.